-- 7.2.1 Contracts pursuant to a sole source purchase are subject to approval as follows: - \$5,000.00 \$19,999.99: Department Director and the Procurement and Contract Services Manager prior to purchase.
-Any resulting contract shall be reviewed by Law and signed by the City Manager. - \$20,000.00 \$74,999.99: Department Director, Procurement and Contract Services Manager, City Manager prior to purchase, with written recommendation from the above. - \$75,000.00 and over: Department Director, Procurement and Contract Services Manager, City Manager, applicable committee, and City Council prior to purchase with written recommendation from the above.
+- 7.2.1 Sole source purchases shall be subject to approval as follows: - \$.01 \$9,999.99: Department Director and the Procurement and Contract Services Manager prior to purchase.
+Any resulting contract shall be reviewed by Law and signed by the City Manager. - \$10,000.00 \$49,999.99: Department Director, Procurement and Contract Services Manager, City Manager prior to purchase, with written recommendation from the above. - \$50,000.00 and over: Department Director, Procurement and Contract Services Manager, City Manager, applicable committee, and City Council prior to purchase with written recommendation from the above.

-Departments must submit a sole source request on the form specified by the Procurement and Contract Services Manager.
+Departments must submit a sole source request on the appropriate form and include justification for the sole source.

-Documents for Sole Source are on the City's Intranet.
+Documents for Sole Source, Exhibit B, are on the City Intranet.

 - 7.3 Exempt Expenditures.
 The following types of expenditures are deemed to be ineligible for competitive pricing and are therefore exempt from the Policies related to solicitation processes defined herein.
-Nothing in this Section 7.3 exempts a department from obtaining City Council approval before spending \$75,000 or more on such expenditures.
-These expenditures include: - Utilities phone, electricity, gas, water, sewer, Internet, cable/dish services - Advertising-employment, public notices and hearings, promotional, legal notices

-- Professional memberships, sponsorships, training - Subscriptions to professional publications - Travel reimbursement and direct payments to travel related vendors - Maintenance and/or support contracts with vendors pertaining to software or hardware, which are required in order to maintain warranty compliance or the continuation of licensing and/or maintenance agreements - Payments made in connection with risk management claims - Payments made in connection with a Worker's Compensation settlement - Postage for mail and Postage for bulk mailing - Parks and Recreation "Camp Summit" activities such as field trips to local attractions (Science City, Worlds of Fun, World War I Museum, etc.), food venues, goods and services - Independent contracts for specialized services and programs offered by City to the community - Art pieces purchased by the City, with approval from the City Manager, with funds appropriated by the City Council - 7.4 Original Equipment Manufacturer (OEM) Agreements.
-OEM agreements are between the City and the manufacturer or local dealer for the purpose of acquiring OEM parts and service to maintain the manufacturer's warranty or repair equipment purchased by the City.
-The agreements are updated annually to identify any discounts afforded the City and used as a source for the Department that uses the equipment.
-The OEM agreements are not a method for which to purchase additional or new equipment.
+These expenditures include: - Utilities phone, electricity, gas, water, sewer, Internet, cable/dish services - Advertising-employment, public notices and hearings, promotional, legal notices - Professional memberships, sponsorships, training - Subscriptions to professional publications - Travel reimbursement and direct payments to travel related vendors - Maintenance and/or support contracts with vendors pertaining to software or hardware, which are required in order to maintain warranty compliance or the continuation of licensing and/or maintenance agreements - Payments made in connection with risk management claims - Postage for mail and Postage for bulk mailing - Parks and Recreation "Camp Summit" activities such as Field trips to local attractions (Science City, Worlds of Fun, World War I Museum, etc.), food venues, supplies and services - Independent contracts for specialized services and programs offered by City to the community

 SECTION 8.
-CONTRACT AMENDMENTS
+CONTRACT MODIFICATIONS

-An Amendment to a Contract is necessary when there is a change in the quantity, cost, or scope of the good, service or work provided under the contract.
+A Contract Modification is necessary when there is a change in the quantity, cost, or scope of the item, service or work provided under the contract.

 - 8.1 Non-Construction Contracts.
-Amendments shall be in writing and executed by all parties. - 8.1.1.
-Contracts under \$75,000.00: An amendment that increases the total annual cost of the contract to an amount of \$74,999.99 or less does not require City Council approval, but must be approved and signed by the City Manager. - 8.1.2.
-Contracts \$75,000.00 and Greater: The City Council must approve (i) any amendment that increases the annual cost of the Contract by \$75,000.00 or more, or (ii) any change in contract scope.
-If a proposed amendment does not change the contract scope or increases the annual cost of the Contract by less than \$75,000.00, the applicable Department Director shall recommend the amendment for approval to Procurement and Contract Services and it must be approved and signed by the City Manager.
-Any amendment resulting in a decrease in costs may be approved administratively by the appropriate Department Director and the City Manager. - 8.1.3.
-Extensions: A contract may be extended up to one year if agreed to by the City and Vendor at the same prices as the final renewal.
+Contract modifications shall be in writing and executed by all parties. - 8.1.1.
+Contracts under \$50,000.00: Modifications resulting in a total cost for the contractual year of \$49,999.99 or less shall be approved by the City Manager. - 8.1.2.
+Contracts \$50,000.00 and Greater: (i) Any single modification for an increase of \$50,000.00 or more, or (ii) any change in contract scope shall be approved by the City Council.
+Changes not associated with a change in the contract scope or less than \$50,000.00 must be recommended for approval to Procurement and Contract Services by the appropriate Department Director and approved by the City Manager.
+Any modification resulting in a decrease in costs may be approved administratively by the appropriate Department Director and the City Manager. - 8.1.3.
+Extensions: Extension to contract term may be made with City and Vendor agreement at the same prices as the final renewal not to exceed one year.
 Said extension shall be in writing and executed by all parties.
 The approval levels in Section 4 shall determine the appropriate approvers for the extension.